Chrysler Neon: ACR

-The ACR Neon, available with the DOHC engine, featured four-wheel disc brakes, Arvin non-adjustable struts for 1995–1996 models and Koni adjustable dampers for 1997–1999 models, thicker anti-sway bars, stiffer suspension bushings, fast-ratio steering, heavy-duty wheel hubs, and a five-speed manual transmission with a shorter .81 fifth gear and final drive ratio of 3.94 for quicker acceleration.
+The Neon ACR, available with the DOHC engine, featured four-wheel disc brakes, Arvin non-adjustable struts for 1995–1996 models and Koni adjustable dampers for 1997–1999 models, thicker anti-sway bars, stiffer suspension bushings, fast-ratio steering, heavy-duty wheel hubs, and a five-speed manual transmission with a shorter .81 fifth gear and final drive ratio of 3.94 for quicker acceleration.
 1995 through 1997 models featured adjustable camber.
 The computer-controlled speed limiter was removed from 1995 ACR models (limited to 130 mph on later models), and ABS was also, to save weight.
 The ACR offers no badging to distinguish it from other Neon models; the only visible differences are a bumper with fog light holes, but no fog lights and a lack of side moldings.
 For the 1995 model year, the ACR was only offered to SCCA members, but in subsequent years it was available to the general public.
 The name "ACR" was initially the internal ordering code for the "Competition Package", as it was termed in dealer materials; however, as knowledge of the model spread, the ACR name stuck.
 The backronym "American Club Racer" was coined due to its popularity with club and grassroots racers.
 To save weight, both the standard A/M-F/M radio with cassette player and air conditioning could be deleted, both for credit.